Stillpoint-Software/hyperbee.expressions/docs/state-machine/expression-tree-transformation.md

 reunite, ensuring that the state machine continues to execute correctly.

-If you think about each unique branch segment (e.g. the 'if' or 'else' path in a conditional expression) as a single linked list of states, the branch tail node (represented internally by `_tailIndex` in the `GotoTransformerVisitor.StateContext`), is the last node in the conditional path.
+If you think about each unique branch segment (e.g. the 'if' or 'else' path in a conditional expression) as a single linked list of states, the branch tail node (represented internally by `_tailIndex` in the `LoweringVisitor.StateContext`), is the last node in the conditional path.
 This tail node must be re-joined to the main execution path; the place where the 'if' and 'else' branches again begin to execute the same code again.
 This re-convergance is non-trivial, as branching structures are often nested, and all of the potential paths in a nesting structure must be correctly re-joined.